Semisimple 4-dimensional topological field theories cannot detect exotic smooth structure: -stability, the Gluck twist and emergent fermions

 \section{$\CPt$-stability, the Gluck twist and emergent fermions}

-To lift the spinnability assumption of Corollary~\ref{cor:main} 3. and to better understand the behaviour of field theories on spin manifolds, we turn to the question of $\CPt$-stability of semisimple oriented $4$-dimensional field theories.
+To lift the spinnability assumption of Corollary~\ref{cor:main} 3. and to better understand the behaviour of field theories on manifolds which admit a spin structure, we turn to the question of $\CPt$-stability of semisimple oriented $4$-dimensional field theories.
 Since there is an orientation-preserving diffeomorphism $(S^2\times S^2) \#\CPt \iso \CPt \#\CPt\# \overline{\CP}^2$ (see for example~\cite[Exm 5.2.5]{GompfStip}), $\CPt$-stability is a stronger condition than $S^2\times S^2$-stability.
 And indeed, there are semisimple oriented topological field theories which are not $\CPt$-stable.

 \begin{example} Recall that the handle diagram for $\CPt$ consists of a single $2$-handle attached along a $1$-framed unknot.
 In particular, using expression~\eqref{eq:CraneYetterformula}, the Crane-Yetter-Kauffman theory for a ribbon fusion category $\cC$ evaluates $\CPt$ to the \emph{Gauss sum} where $\theta_i\in k$ denotes the \emph{ribbon twist} of the simple object $X_i$.
 In particular, for $\cC$ the symmetric monoidal category $\sVect_k$ of \emph{super vector spaces}\footnote{As a monoidal category, $\sVect_k$ is the category of $\mathbb{Z}_2$-graded vector spaces and grading preserving linear maps.
 The symmetry isomorphism $\sigma_{V,W}: V\otimes W\to W\otimes V$ is defined in terms of the usual sign rule mapping homogenous vectors $v,w$ with grading $|v|, |w| \in \mathbb{Z}_2$ to $\sigma(v\otimes w) = (-1)^{|v||w|} w\otimes v$.
 Moreover, we always take $\tVect_k$ to be equipped with the unique ribbon structure for which all dimensions are positive.} with two simple objects $k_+$ and $k_-$ which both have the same dimension $\dim_{\pm} = 1$ but different twists $\theta_{\pm} = \pm 1$, we obtain $\CY_{\sVect_k}(\CPt) =0 $.
 Therefore, since $S^2\times S^2$ is $\CPt$-stably diffeomorphic to $\CPt \# \overline{\CP}^2$ and since the indecomposable semisimple oriented topological field theory $\CY_{\sVect}$ vanishes on the latter but is invertible on the former, it follows that $\CY_{\sVect}$ is an example of a field theory which is $S^2\times S^2$-stable but not $\CPt$-stable. \end{example}